Implementation of CZ ID mini-WDL-based SARS-CoV-2 Consensus Genome Workflow Pipeline at AKU

 ercc-stats/

-The output of samtools stats for the alignment to the file --ercc_fasta.
+for the alignment to the file --ercc_fasta

 RemoveHost/

-This folder is created when the flag --prefilter_host_reads is set.
-By default, it is disabled when -profile artic, but enabled when -profile msspe.
+.
 It contains untrimmed reads that do not map to the host genome.

 filtered-reads/

-This folder is created when the flag --save_sars2_filtered_reads is set.
-By default, it is enabled when -profile artic, but disabled when -profile msspe.
+.
 It contains untrimmed reads that map to the reference genome, and filtered reads that map to host or other viruses.

 trimmed-reads/